nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 * *Uniqueness:* Globally unique
 * *Other implications:* Incompatible with ``windows_network_drive`` app

-Keep in mind that ownCloud will derive the home folder from the ``uid``, unless a home folder naming rule is in place.
+Keep in mind that Nextcloud will derive the home folder from the ``uid``, unless a home folder naming rule is in place.
 The only truly stable attribute is the ``objectGUID``, so that should be used.
 If not for the ``uid`` then at least as the home folder naming rule.
 The tradeoff here is that if you want to use